Common AC Issues that Occur in Carefree Include:

 Key signs will indicate whether your capacitor is operating efficiently.
 The first of these signs is the age of your air conditioning unit.
 If your air conditioner is over 5 to 7 years of age and you have not yet replaced the capacitor, it is time to.
 To decide if this is the issue, run your AC and see if the capacitor or condenser fan turns on.
 If not, and warm air is blowing out, this is most likely the problem.
 Another sign that your capacitor is not working maybe that the terminals and spade connectors are completely rusted.
 Also, if they are not making good contact, it is surely a problem with the capacitor.

 Problems with the contractor element of an AC unit are also very common.
 This switch is responsible for turning on and shutting off your air conditioning.
 This gives users the ability to manage the temperature of their home to their preference.
 When you wish to cool down your house, you will turn on the compressor, which is powered up by the condenser fan motor.
 Issues arise if the contractor fails and you are no longer able to control the temperature of your home.
 Any mechanical or electrical error with this part can lead to major discomfort and in some cases even cause further damage to the AC system.
-To prevent this, call Emergency Air Heating and Cooling.
+To prevent this, call Emergency Air Heating Cooling & Plumbing.
 We know exactly how to take care of this issue before it gets out of hand.

 The Condenser Fan Motor